pez-globo/pufferfish-electronics/README.md

 # vent-pcb

-PCB circuit and layout files
+Electronic hardware board layout files for the Pufferfish ventilator.

-You can view the hardware files for this project on [CADLAB.io](https://cadlab.io/project/22897).
+The schematic and PCB files for this project can be viewed online at [CADLAB.io](https://cadlab.io/project/22897).

-**UNDER CONSTRUCTION**